myhometech/MyHome/replit.md

 HomeDocs is a comprehensive document management application for homeowners to organize property-related documents.
 The project includes a complete web application (React + Node.js) and a native iOS app with advanced camera scanning capabilities.
 Both versions sync through a shared backend API with PostgreSQL database and Replit authentication.

-**Latest Update**: Successfully implemented multiple authentication methods for production deployment.
-Added email/password registration and login with secure bcrypt hashing, Google OAuth integration, and session management with PostgreSQL storage.
-Fixed authentication workflow loops by properly handling sessions and cookies.
-System now supports production-ready authentication without Replit dependency, including professional login/register pages, secure password handling, and backwards compatibility with existing auth systems.
+**Latest Update**: Simplified authentication system to use only email/password authentication.
+Removed all complex OAuth integrations (Google, Replit) and kept only simple, secure email/password authentication with bcrypt hashing and PostgreSQL session storage.
+Updated database schema to remove unnecessary authentication columns and enforced proper user data isolation with userId constraints on all user-specific tables.

 ## User Preferences